Pierre-Yves Hamel: Lorient

-On 7 January 2016, Hamel signed with FC Lorient of Ligue 1, and was assigned to the reserves in the fourth-tier, where he was reunited with former trainer at the Rennes academy Régis Le Bris.
+On 7 January 2016, Hamel signed with Lorient of Ligue 1, and was assigned to the reserves in the fourth-tier, where he was reunited with former trainer at the Rennes academy Régis Le Bris.
 He scored 3 goals in 12 games, and began the next season with the reserves as well.
 Hamel was given his senior Lorient debut by manager Sylvain Ripoll on 15 October against Nantes, scoring off the bench in a 1–2 defeat.
 On 29 January 2017, Hamel signed a contract extension with Lorient, keeping him at the club until 2019.
 Hamel made four appearances with the first-team in all competitions, but played in 19 games for the reserves, scoring five goals.
 Lorient were relegated to Ligue 2 after losing a play-off with Troyes.

 Behind Gaëtan Courtet and then Majeed Waris at centre-forward, Hamel was given an opportunity in the 2017–18 Coupe de France, where he scored a hat-trick against seventh-tier side Stella Maris Douarnenez on 12 November.
 Hamel was given his first start of the season the following week by manager Mickaël Landreau, scoring a brace along with an assist against Brest in a 4–2 victory.
 He scored in his next appearance against Nîmes, winding up with 7 goals in his first 10 starts.
 On 14 March 2018, Hamel signed another contract extension, this time until 2021.
 He finished the season with 10 goals in 29 appearances, enough to lead the team, as Lorient finished the season in seventh.

 Hamel scored 10 goals in the first half of the 2018–19 season, having cemented a role as Lorient's preferred centre-forward.
 He scored his first goal after a two-month drought against Red Star, setting off a run of five goals in four matches.
 He finished the season as Lorient's top scorer with 19 goals, good for third in the league, as the club finished in sixth, level on points with the promotion play-off places.

 Hamel signed another extension with Lorient after three games of the 2019–20 season, until 2023.
 He had just three goals entering November, but finished the first half of the season with seven goals.
 The emergence of Yann Kitala somewhat cut into his playing time, and at the time of the suspension of the season, Hamel had 9 goals in 26 games, second behind Yoane Wissa, but did have a career high 5 assists.
 Lorient were promoted to Ligue 1 as champions, ending a three-year spell outside of the top-flight.